hguerrero/kong-event-gw-okta-demo/docs/setup.md

 ## Step 4: Configure Virtual Clusters

-The KNEP configuration is loaded from `config/kong/config.yaml`.
+The KNEP configuration needs to be loaded into Konnect from `config/kong/config.yaml`.
 You can verify the configuration:

 ```bash
 # Check KNEP health